Sirius0301/doc/cv_en.md

 #### Project description：

 Department Doc Site based on Docsify and Markdown.
-Implement [Reference, Tutotial, Guide, Support] best practice.
+Implement [Reference, Tutorial, Guide, Support] best practice.
 Helping developers have the most useful sites for learning and the most useful sites for work.

 #### Responsibility：

 1. Create Docsify Doc site and refactoring code
 2. Organize and write markdown content
-3. Create scirpts for auto menu and sidebar
+3. Create scripts for auto menu and sidebar

 #### Performance：